Learn more about The Hill School

 What other schools do Hill students attend?

-We partner with 9 schools in New Hanover and Pender counties (public and charter), 7 private/religious schools, and have several students in home schools.
+We currently partner with public schools in New Hanover, Pender, Brunswick, and Carteret counties (public and charter), as well as many private/religious schools, and have several students in home schools.

 Do you need a formal diagnosis to be enrolled at Hill School?

 The Hill School of Wilmington students need to have a formal diagnosis of a learning disability (LD) such as dyslexia, or attention deficit disorder (ADHD).
 Other types of learning disabilities may also be considered in the admissions process.
 For Tutoring and Summer Programs, no diagnosis is required.

 Unfortunately, we do not have services to support students who are diagnosed Autistic.
 The Hill School of Wilmington offers a program for students with specific learning disabilities such as Dyslexia, Dysgraphia, and Dyscalculia, as well as Attention Deficit Disorder.

 Many Hill School students have an IEP from their base public schools; however, this is not a requirement.
 If a student does have an IEP, The Hill School supports the IEP process and coordinates with the school if needed.

 What is a typical day like for a Hill student?

 For the morning session, students arrive by 8:00 am and leave at 11:00 am with a fifteen-minute break at 9:55 am.
 For the afternoon session, students arrive by 12:00 and leave at 3:00 pm with a fifteen-minute break at 1:55 pm.
 Classes are 50 minutes in duration.